albertogarrido/winBuddy/readme.md

 # winBuddy

-Based on [u/jkotzker's fork](https://github.com/jkotzker/winBuddy) so it has updated list of blacklisted apps.
+Based on [u/melangue's fork](https://github.com/melangue/winBuddy) (based on [u/jkotzker's fork](https://github.com/jkotzker/winBuddy)) so it has updated list of blacklisted apps.
+Changed colors to be less distracting: focused window to dark gray and non focused window to light gray.

-This fork has window borders turned off by default as there are too many apps where Window/winBuddy is not visible in menu bar.
+Turn on borders by default.

 Build is updated so you don't have to build it - just download and use it.